bibanon/bibanon/4chan---The-Quinnspiracy.md

     * TFYC is supposedly contacting support, but it’s Sunday in the USA, so it can take a while.
 Great timing for the fucking hackers.

-    * TFYC’s Twitter is also compromised soon after. /v/ also begins having doubts about TFYC after they *allegedly* announced that [Vivian James t-shirt](http://i0.kym-cdn.com/photos/images/original/000/817/256/b98.jpg) would go towards iFred, a charity that Zoe Quinn had supported.
+    * TFYC’s Twitter might be compromised as well. too early to tell right now.  /v/ also begins having doubts about TFYC after they *allegedly* announced that [Vivian James t-shirt](http://i0.kym-cdn.com/photos/images/original/000/817/256/b98.jpg) would go towards iFred, a charity that Zoe Quinn had supported.

 * **2014-08-23 - **With no new shitstorms on Twitter and with a new daughter to play with, /v/ spends the day circlejerking about Vivian.
 Discussions are also had.